averageandyyy/EE3305-Project/src/README.md

 `ee3305_bringup/params/run.yaml` and `ee3305_py/ee3305_py/planner.py`.

 To try out different planners, with or without Path Smoothing, simply comment in/out the relevant blocks in `planner.py`.
-For `FastRRT*` specifically, we recommend setting `enable_controls` in `run.yaml` to false and to purely visualize the path output without movement.This is due to the algorithm's inherent incompatibality with lookahead-based controllers as per our implementations and the production of paths that are dangerously close to obstacles.
+For `FastRRT*` specifically, we recommend setting `enable_controls` in `run.yaml` to `false` and to purely visualize the path output without movement.
+This is due to the algorithm's inherent incompatibality with lookahead-based controllers as per our implementations and the production of paths that are dangerously close to obstacles.
 We acknowledge these limitations and address them within our report and presentation.

 To try out different controllers, simply change the `boolean` parameters of `use_dwa` and `use_RPP` in `run.yaml`.
 To try out the basic pure pursuit controller, simply set both items to `false`.
 Note that the program will not work (assertion wil be thrown and controller will crash) if both items are set to `true`.